Is finance a good career path these days? Yes. There are many opportunities.

 This was a role in the Compliance department, but I worked closely with other departments like Investment Banking, Products & Advice, Legal, and Finance.
 The Financial Services Industry and investment firms are highly regulated.
 Risk and Compliance are roles

-For me, this role was in the Investment Risk department, but these analytical roles exist in all areas of the industry.
-There are many roles that revolve around analyzing data to report to management.
+This role for me was in the Investment Risk department, but these analytical roles exist in all areas of the industry.
+Many roles revolve around analyzing data to report to management.
 That is common in areas that have anything to do with traditional finance.

 Generally, the more entry-level roles are about data mining and reporting.
 As you progress, however, you will need to have analytical skills.